Graduate scheme leads to success for Hayley Dickinson

-Hayley has recently been appointed as a Project Manager at BAE Systems, following her success on the Commercial Graduate Scheme.
-During the scheme, Hayley worked on a variety of projects including; working at an RAF base providing front-line contractual support, as well as completing a six-month secondment to the Applied Intelligence Business Unit, working on strategic Government bids.
+Following her success on the Commercial Graduate Scheme, Hayley was appointed as a Project Manager, during which time she worked on a variety of projects including; working at an RAF base providing front-line contractual support, as well as completing a six-month secondment to the Applied Intelligence Business Unit, working on strategic Government bids.

 Hayley said: “Within 18 months of joining BAE Systems, I have been able to work alongside our partners and customers, collaborate internationally and be part of a team winning a successful strategic bid.
 The company has allowed me to have responsibility and be accountable from the outset, which has been paramount to my personal development.”